How To Help

 Advocates and supporters are critical to this cause, whether in the form of social media sharing, phone calls, emails, or news coverage.
 All of your efforts to spread awareness of this story and to demand action and accountability from the Tribe help to accomplish the mission of improving the lives of these animals.
 Here are some simple ways to do that:

-1. If you have testimony to share or would like to cover this as a news story, please email SAVE founder Susan Ash.
+If you have testimony to share or would like to cover this as a news story, please contact SAVE founder Susan Ash at susankellyash@aol.com or 208-659-2331.

-4. Contact the the Tribal Council and ask why certain members of the tribe are allowed to participate in the packing business when they abuse their animals in the manner described in this testimony.
-Ask what the council's specific plan is to stop this abuse.
+Contact the Tribal Council and ask why certain members of the tribe are allowed to participate in the packing business when they abuse their animals in the manner described in this testimony.
+Ask what the council's SPECIFIC PLAN is to stop this abuse.

 Responsible Tourism